skullninja/ShopStyleCollective-ObjC/README.md

+# IMPORTANT: This iOS API client is unsupported as the API has changed since the last release.
+Use at your own risk.

-# POPSUGAR ShopSense Client for Objective-C
+## POPSUGAR ShopSense Client for Objective-C
 **Readers click, you get money.**

 The POPSUGAR ShopSense is a free service that pays you for sending quality traffic to online retailers.